featurevisor/featurevisor/docs/use-cases/experiments.md

 ## Mutually exclusive experiments

-Often times when you are running multiple experiments together, you want to make sure that they are mutually exclusive.
+Often times when we are running multiple experiments together, we want to make sure that they are mutually exclusive.
 This means that a user should not be bucketed into multiple experiments at the same time.

 In more plain words, the same user should not be exposed to multiple experiments together, and only one experiment at a time avoiding any overlap.